Food resources available during the COVID-19 pandemic

-COLUMBIA, S.C. — The Columbia Food Policy Committee (CFPC) is working to make sure people throughout the Midlands are fed during this pandemic.
+COLUMBIA, S.C. — The Columbia Food Policy Committee (CFPC) is working to make sure people throughout the Midlands are fed during the coronavirus crisis.

 The group released a list of food resources, some free, and others supporting local farms and restaurants.